Food & Beverages in Everest Region

 Safe Drinking Water Options

-To reduce costs and plastic waste, many trekkers choose alternative water sources such as:
+To reduce costs and plastic waste, many trekkers choose alternative ways to stay hydrated on the trail:

-Filtered or treated water using purification tablets or water filters
+• Filtered or treated water using purification tablets, portable water filters, or filter bottles

 Tea House Dining Experience in the Everest Region